AdobeDocs/commerce-learn.en/help/developer/intro-backend-3.md

 thumbnail: 36195.jpeg
 activity: use
 ---

-# Unit 3: Introduction to Commerce for developers
+# [!DNL Commerce] for developers - Post install

-In this unit:
+In this video:

 - Verify and configure your instance
 - Set u-mask